History of Texas: Shift to the Republican Party

-Prior to the mid-20th century Texas was essentially a one-party state, and the Democratic primary was viewed as "the real election".
+Prior to the mid-20th century, Texas was essentially a one-party state, and the Democratic primary was viewed as "the real election".
 The Democratic Party had conservative and liberal factions, which became more pronounced after the New Deal.
 Additionally, several factions of the party briefly split during the 1930s and 40s.

 The state's conservative white voters began to support Republican presidential candidates by the mid-20th century.
 After this period, they supported Republicans for local and state offices as well, and most white citizens became Republican Party members.
 The party also attracted some minorities, but many have continued to vote for Democratic candidates.
-The shift to the Republican Party is much-attributed to the fact that the Democratic Party became increasingly liberal during the 20th century, and thus was increasingly thought to be out-of-touch by the average Texas voter.
+The shift to the Republican Party is much attributed to the fact that the Democratic Party became increasingly liberal during the 20th century, and thus was increasingly thought to be out-of-touch by the average Texas voter.
 As Texas was always a conservative state, voters switched to the GOP, which now more closely reflected their beliefs.
 Commentators have also attributed the shift to Republican political consultant Karl Rove, who managed numerous political campaigns in Texas in the 1980s and 90s.
 Other stated reasons included court-ordered redistricting and the demographic shift in relation to the Sun Belt that favored the Republican Party and conservatism.

 The 2003 Texas redistricting of Congressional districts led by Republican Tom DeLay, was called by the New York Times "an extreme case of partisan gerrymandering".
 A group of Democratic legislators, the "Texas Eleven", fled the state in a quorum-busting effort to prevent the legislature from acting, but was unsuccessful.
 The state had already redistricted following the 2000 census.
 Despite these efforts, the legislature passed a map heavily in favor of Republicans, based on 2000 data and ignoring the estimated nearly one million new residents in the state since that date.
 Career attorneys and analysts at the Department of Justice objected to the plan as diluting the votes of African American and Hispanic voters, but political appointees overrode them and approved it.
 Legal challenges to the redistricting reached the national Supreme Court in the case League of United Latin American Citizens v.
 Perry (2006), but the court ruled in favor of the state (and Republicans).

 In the 2014 Texas elections, the Tea Party movement made large gains, with numerous Tea Party favorites being elected into office, including Dan Patrick as lieutenant governor, Ken Paxton as attorney general, in addition to numerous other candidates including conservative Republican Greg Abbott as governor.

+Native American self-Determination

+In the late 20th century, Native American tribes regained federal recognition by organizing under the Indian Reorganization Act.
+They have been able to expand their government-to-government relationships with the U.S. federal government under the Indian Self-Determination and Education Assistance Act of 1975.

+Three federally recognized Native American tribes are headquartered in Texas today.
+They are: